 Unconstrained by advertising or other commercial influences, we have relentlessly exposed landmark public health and safety issues and have strived to be a catalyst for marketplace changes.
 These issues have included increasing use of seat belts, reducing hospital-acquired infections, underscoring the dangers of cigarettes, spotlighting food- and water-safety issues, identifying vehicle-safety risks, advocating for consumer-finance protections and access to health care, and much more.

 We connect with consumers through many channels, including our flagship Consumer Reports magazine and ConsumerReports.org website, the policy and advocacy work of Consumers Union, and a range of issue-specific publications and campaigns.
 Our experts put thousands of products to the test each year in our 50 state-of-the-art labs and 327-acre automotive testing track.
 Advocates in offices across the United States engage with more than 1 million online activists to push for improvements in the consumer marketplace.
 Our digital products team develops new concepts for consumer-focused products and services.
-And our annual survey of more than 1 million subscribers captures vital feedback on purchasing decisions, experiences and shopping habits, helping us further our work to inform and protect.
+And our surveys of more than 1 million subscribers captures vital feedback on purchasing decisions, experiences and shopping habits, helping us further our work to inform and protect.

 Across everything we do, Consumer Reports unites impartial, trustworthy guidance with nearly eight decades of unwavering commitment to helping consumers make informed decisions.
 By solely focusing on the needs of consumers now and in the future, Consumer Reports serves as the gold standard for information and advocacy.
 Ultimately, our success lies in being a voice for—and giving a voice to—consumers.